-Our live online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
+Our online gifted homeschoolers courses are designed and taught by Dr. Scott, a former gifted kid.
 We focus on the natural sciences, with fun themes including Minecraft, matter, elements, human health, and the history of science.
-The gifted curriculum is dynamic, driven by learner questions, highly interactive, and social.

-Check the Live Learning page for 2023 course options, sorted by term.
+Check the Self Paced page for course options.

-Our goal is to inspire young gifted learners to love science in a positive, group learning environment.
+Our goal is to inspire young gifted learners to love science in a positive learning environment.

 We find an emphases on the natural sciences is highly appropriate for gifted learners in the elementary school years.
 We get young gifted learners prepared for the high school level lab science courses which will enable them to take advanced academic coursework including AP classes and community college classes while in high school.